 Are you all about those layers?
 Here are even more cakes with bountiful, beautiful layers to try next:

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on March 27, 2009.
-Last updated: October 18, 2020 at 15:59 pm.
+Last updated October 6, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.